MaxHalford/maxhalford.github.io/content/blog/whats-next-for-river.md

 In 2022 I joined an early-stage startup, and then I became a dad in the fall of 2023.
 Both events naturally took priority over tinkering on River.
 To be honest, the project has been more or less in maintenance mode since my daughter was born.
 People kept contributing and downloads increased, but I simply didn't put in the time the project deserved.

-I want to call out that **this is fine**.
+I want to point out that **this is fine**.
 Maintaining an open-source project can be a source of guilt.
 But it shouldn't.
 An open-source project is like a cactus: it appreciates every drop of water you give it and can survive without you.
 It's *normal* for you to prioritize the many delicate flowers around you that need (daily) attention.

 Coding agents came into our world right when I was getting used to this status quo.
 For all their flaws and consequences, they have allowed me to find more hours in the day to do the things I want.
 For one thing, I've been more efficient at work.
 I had a somewhat operational job, so coding agents had a rather positive impact on my workload.